dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeReader.md

   // The current frame will be decoded. results = await reader.decode(htmlVideoElement);
 }catch(ex){
-  // If no frame in the video, throws an exception.
+  // If there is no frame in the video, throw an exception.
 }
 ```